-A: The Financial Aid Office sets the packaging guidelines used to award Work-Study.
+The Financial Aid Office sets the packaging guidelines used to award Work-Study.
 Work-Study eligibility is awarded after grants, scholarships, loans and other aid.
 The amount can vary from student to student.

 For any Academic Year, Work-Study will be awarded only to entering freshman, transfer students entering as juniors, and continuing students who earned Work-Study wages during the previous school year.

 If students were not originally awarded Work-Study and wish to receive Federal Work-Study, submit a written request to add work-study to your financial aid award, if funding becomes available you will be contacted by our Office.